 Like its competitors, the Chase Sapphire Reserve® comes with a free Priority Pass™ Select airport lounge membership and up to $100 Global Entry or TSA Precheck enrollment credit.

 Your points can be transferred 1:1 toward several major airline and hotel loyalty programs — this includes JetBlue, Aer Lingus, Air France/KLM, British Airways, Iberia, Singapore Airlines,

 Southwest Airlines, United Airlines, Virgin Atlantic, World of Hyatt, Marriott, IHG and Ritz-Carlton.
 There are no blackout dates or travel restrictions if you book through the Chase Ultimate Rewards® website.

-The Chase Sapphire Reserve® comes with more robust travel and purchase perks, including trip delay and cancellation insurance; travel accident insurance; lost luggage reimbursement; trip delay reimbursement; emergency evacuation and transportation; rental car insurance and discounts; purchase protection; return protection; and extended warranty protection.
-But it doesn’t offer access to a dedicated concierge like the Citi Prestige® Card and the The Platinum Card® from American Express.
+The Chase Sapphire Reserve® comes with robust travel and purchase perks, including trip delay and cancellation insurance; travel accident insurance; lost luggage reimbursement; trip delay reimbursement; emergency evacuation and transportation; rental car insurance and discounts; purchase protection; return protection; and extended warranty protection.
+But it doesn’t offer access to a dedicated concierge like the Citi Prestige® Credit Card and The Platinum Card® from American Express.